noynaert/csc274handouts/README.md

 - Week 10 -- Grep wiuth PCRE, Sed, and Awk
 - Week 11 -- Programming at the command line
 - Week 12 -- Linux environments (dual boot, cloud)
-- Week 13 -- Installing and securing a Linux environment
+- Week 13 -- Desktops and Distros
-- Week 14 -- Processes and process management
+- Week 14 -- Installing and securing a Linux environment
+-

 ## The MIT "Missing Semester" project: